Oil, Rust and Global Crises. Ten Years On…

 Since ‘All Hands in the Soil’ was published, how did you spend those ten years?
 Did you rehearse home food production?

-Now 2017 looks like being the first Arctic summer to see no continuous ice cover for a time – the definitive climate Tipping Point for society.
+Will 2017 be the first Arctic summer to see no continuous ice cover for a time – the definitive climate Tipping Point for society?
 It is already an average of 5C warmer in the Arctic than elsewhere and this is generating 50 million tonnes of methane a year (1 billion tonnes CO2 equivalent) and it’s rising.

 Once these warming processes generate more greenhouse gases than society does it won’t matter if we stop completely, it’s going to keep going under its own momentum.
 These processes are called positive feedback loops.
-And by the way, none of them are in climate models.
+About twenty different positive feedback loops are kicking in planet-wide.
+Not one of them has been factored into climate treaties or national policies.
+And by the way, none of them are positive for life as we knew it.